NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-photography-hobby.md

 ---
 I like to take pictures with some message to think about.

-Growning up with taking photos and learning from them, so I believe the power of photography.
+Growning up with taking photos and learning from them, I believe the power of photography.

 {% include figure.html image="/assets/hobby/photo_eyecatch.png" width="1600" height="800" %}